gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

     max: 5
     unit_of_measurement: K
 ```
 In HA the output of the differentior, the derivative, does not go to zero if the input value is not changing.
 It keeps the last value before that moment.
-However derivative value should be zero, if not, the D funtion of the controller creates a non zero output value, which of coursde is not wanted.
-The circumvent  this, we add a very small amount of noise on the input valuw of the diffentiator.
-Bu doing this the diffentiator still updates its output value every cycle.
+I think it's a bug, the developer thinks it's not a bug.
+Anyway, the derivative value should be zero in the case the input is not changing.
+If not, the D funtion of the controller creates a non zero output value, which of coursde is not wanted.
+The circumvent this problem, we add a very small amount of noise on top of the input value of the diffentiator.
+By doing this, the diffentiator still sees always a changing value, although very,very small, so it updates its output value every cycle and produces a zero output with some minimal noise on it.

 In In configuration.yaml:
 ```YAML